Brit0812/VBA_Challenge_Stock_Analysis/README.md

 ## Disadvantages of Refactored Code

-A disadvantage of refactoring code may be due to the size of the code., if the code is too large it may be difficult to make it more compact.
+A disadvantage of refactoring code may be due to the size of the code., if the code is too large it may be difficult to make it more compact and concise.